Wan-sdon-code/System-logic-v26/README.md

 Think about your **Phone**.
 Someone clearly made it.
 Now look at a **Human**.
 We are way more complex.
 No human can "make" another person from zero.
 When someone dies, we feel sad because we know no one can ever "re-build" that person.
 Logic says a **Creator** designed this hardware.

 ### `STEP 2` : Why can’t we see God? 👁️
 If the "Admin" stood right in front of you, you would only act good because you were scared.
 This would defeat the purpose of a test.
-To see your true character, the Boss stays hidden.
+To see your true character, the "Admin" stays hidden.
 If God were visible, there would be no choice—everyone would be forced into one religion.
-Being hidden allows for **Free Will**, giving you the freedom to choose the truth yourself.
+Being hidden allows for **Free Will**.

 ### `STEP 3` : If there is a Creator, how many are there? 🏗️
 Nature moves in **one direction**.
 The sun, the earth's spin, and the seasons work like a perfect clock.
 If there were many bosses, they would disagree, and the system would crash.
 Logic says **One Boss** is the only way to keep the universe stable.